 Luckily, in 2016 Welch was a bit more competitive.
 As a driver of Goodestone Racing, he collected points on six occasions, with the 9th position at Thruxton as his best result that year.
 Dan moved up to the 23rd position in the BTCC Drivers’ Championship.

 Welch Motorsport left the series before the start of 2017 campaign but announced plans to return in 2018.
-In a meantime, Dan will step into the driving seat of the Porsche when Matt Telling is forced to miss races of the Porsche Carrera Cup GB due to business commitments.
+However, Welch had just one-off appearance with Team HARD in BTCC event at Snetterton and participated in a couple of rounds of Porsche Carrera Cup GB.